 Leave the screens behind and allow the kids to fully connect with nature and the meaningful history of the island.

 As vehicles are limited on the island, children can roam safely by bike, exploring trails that wind past inland salt lakes, lush green bushland, and coastal expanses.
-Warm up at Geordie’s Cafe & Art Gallery with hot chocolate and bowls of chips, or head to Wadjemup Museum for a journey of understanding where stories of the island’s past are told through 40,000-year-old artefacts and immersive audio experiences.
+Treat the kids to a hot chocolate and a bowl of chips at Geordie’s Cafe & Art Gallery, then let them explore Wadjemup’s rich Aboriginal culture with an activity or workshop with Koorda’s Crew or Dooga Waalitj Healing.
+Through hands-on storytelling and creative experiences, young minds can connect with the culture of the Noongar people in a meaningful and memorable way.
+Or visit Wadjemup Museum for a journey of understanding where stories of the island’s past are told through 40,000-year-old artefacts and immersive audio experiences.

 Then, bring this knowledge with you, appreciating the past as you engage in light-hearted family activities like an evening at the Picture Hall for the latest release movies and classic blockbusters.